 2008: Two people were lightly wounded and nine were in shock after Palestinians fired a volley of Kassam rockets at Sderot.
 Six rockets were lobbed at Sderot, two of them landing inside the town.
 Security forces were trying to locate the other four rockets.

-2008: Students at Haifa University expressed their anger today after the university decided to schedule tests on the Holocaust Memorial Day, some during the siren that marks a moment of silence.
-The students, many which have family members who died in the holocaust, are demanding that the tests be canceled.
+2008: Students at Haifa University expressed their anger today after the university decided to schedule tests on the Holocaust Memorial Day.
+The students, many which have family members who died in the holocaust, are demanding that the tests be Canceled.
 The University said in response that the decision was made for lack of any other options, in the wake of the lengthy lecturer's strike earlier this year.

 2008: Double Sextet" a composition by Steve Reich was performed for the time in Richmond.